Time series forecasting from partial observations via Non-negative Matrix Factorization

-The numerical experiments refer to the weekly and daily electricity consumption data-set of $N=370$ Portuguese customers during the period 2011-2014 ($T+F=208$ and $T+F=1456$ for weekly and daily measurements, respectively) \cite{trindade2016}.
-We chose the the last four weeks of 2014 as forecasting period ($F=4$ and $F=28$ for weekly and daily consumption, respectively).

-We tests both SMM and LCF with a random initialization of matrices $\H^0, \W^0$.
-Each entry in $\H^0$ is randomly selected in $[0,h]$ where $h>0$ is chosen by practitioner.
-Each row of matrix $\W^0$ is randomly generated in the corresponding standard simplex.
+We tested SMM on real-world datasets.
+Matrix $\H^0$ is initially selected as in \cite{javadi2017}.
+Each row of matrix $\W^0$ is generated randomly in the corresponding standard simplex.
+For SMM we implemented both HALS for \eqref{eq:nmf3} and iPALM for \eqref{eq:amf1}.

-For SMM we implement both HALS for \eqref{eq:nmf3} and PALM for \eqref{eq:amf1}.
-Moreover, we consider two different strategies to define matrix $\bPi(\M)$: with {\it non-overlapping} and {\it overlapping} sliding intervals (for the overlapping case, we consider intervals with a common period of a week).

-For LCF we consider different regression algorithms to forecast profiles $\H_F$, {\it e.g.}, {\it Long Short-Term Memory} (LSTM) and {\it Gated Recurrent Units} (GRU) deep neural networks with preliminary data standardization \cite{shewalkar2019} and {\it Autoregressive Integrated Moving Average} (ARIMA) models \cite{douc2014}: the best results in terms of forecasting quality and elapsed time are produced by {\it random forest regression}.
-Maximal dimension $d$ in Algorithm~\ref{algo:dendrogram} is set equal to nonnegative rank.
-For the matrix factorizations we apply PALM algorithm to Semi Normalized NMF (SNNMF)
+Moreover, we have compared our method with other classically-designed mainstream time series forecasting methods such as {\it Random Forest Regression} (RFR) and {\it EXPonential smoothing} (EXP), {\it Long Short-Term Memory} (LSTM) and {\it Gated Recurrent Units} (GRU) deep neural networks with preliminary data standardization \cite{shewalkar2019}, and {\it Seasonal Auto-Regressive Integrated Moving Average with eXogenous factors} (SARIMAX) models \cite{douc2014}.

-Moreover, we have compared our method with other existing time series forecasting methods such as {\it Random Forest Regression} (RFR) and {\it EXponential Smoothing} (EXS).

-The quality of the forecasted matrix $\M_F$ is measured by the relative root-mean-squared error (RRMSE) and the relative mean-percentage error (RMPE):

-We run all the test on a MacBook Pro mounting macOS Sierra with 2.6 GHz Intel Core i5 processor and 8 GB 1600 MHz DDR3 memory.
+The interested reader may find a Github repository on numerical experiments at \url{https://github.com/Luca-Mencarelli/Nonnegative-Matrix-Factorization-Time-Series}.
+We run all the numerical tests on a MacBook Pro mounting macOS Ventura 13.6.1 with Apple M2 chip and 8 GB LPDDR5 memory RAM.

-Tables~\ref{tb:week}-\ref{tb:day} report the cross-validated RRMSE and RMPE on observed values obtained during the computational tests for each methods for the weekly and daily consumption data-set, respectively.
-In parenthesis we detail the corresponding values of the eventual hyper-parameters K and W. SMM outperforms RFR, while performances of LCF are comparable with RFR.